sinch/php-sms-tutorial/README.md

 #Send SMS in PHP

-Use the script below to send an SMS in PHP.
+Sending SMS from applications is more popular then ever, and this small script will enable you to send SMS in PHP.

 ##Setup
 1. Create a Sinch developer account at [sinch.com/signup](https://www.sinch.com/signup)